HopkinsIDD/flepiMoP/documentation/gitbook/more/setting-up-the-model-and-post-processing/create-a-post-processing-script.md

   * Anything you ask can theoretically be provided here.
 * The script must run without any user intervention.
 * The script is run from $DATA\_PATH.
-* Your script lies in the flepiMoP directory (preferably) or it's ok if it is in a data directory if it makes sense.&#x20;
+* Your script lies in the flepiMoP directory (preferably) or it's ok if it is in a data directory if it makes sense ;
 * It is run on a 64Gb of RAM multicore machine.
 All scripts combined must complete under 4 hours, and you can use multiprocessing (48 cores)
 * Outputs (pdf, csv, html, txt, png ...) must be saved in a directory named `pplot/` (you can assume that it exists) in order to be sent to slack by FlepiBot 🤖 after the run.
 * an example postprocessing script (in python) is [here](https://github.com/HopkinsIDD/COVIDScenarioPipeline/blob/main-flu-subfix2/scripts/postprocess\_auto.py).